smarie/python-odsclient/docs/index.md

 print("api key used: %s" % get_apikey(base_url="https://my_ods_server.com/"))
 ```

-#### d- Pushing a dataset to the Realtime API
+#### d- Pushing a dataset (Realtime API)

 Pushing new data to the _Realtime_ API of ODS works through the `push_dataset_realtime` function.
 In order to push data you need to get a pushkey for your dataset at the _Sources_ tab
 on the dataset definition page in order to get this work.

-_Warning: Whe pushkey is independent from your API key.
-Passing your API key as the pushkey won't work._
+!!! warning "The pushkey is independent from your API key.
+Passing your API key as the pushkey won't work."

-You can push the data as CSV or as a Pandas Dataframe.
+You can push the data as CSV or as a `pandas` dataframe, as shown below.

-##### Example: Pushing in CSV format
+##### Pushing a CSV

+The simplest way to push a dataset is to provide a string following the CSV format:

 ```python
 from odsclient import ODSClient